 When the church was opened November 9, 1853.
 Jorgen Moe wrote the closing hymn for the dedication.

-The second church was a stave church.
 A stave church is medieval-type of a structure made of wood with a beam and post construction.
 Many of the churches were built beginning back in the 12th century.
 Only a few remain.
 The Vatnas church was built around 1665.
 It is still opened by this very large key!

 The altar piece and pulpit were sculpted by Christopher Ridder.